robusta-dev/robusta/docs/configuration/victoria-metrics.rst

 Related Robusta Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below are additional Robusta settings related to VictoriaMetrics and AlertManager.
+Below are additional Robusta settings related to VictoriaMetrics and AlertManager, and Grafana.

-Setting up a custom VictoriaMetrics and AlertManager
+Setting up a custom VictoriaMetrics and AlertManager, and Grafana
 ==========================================================

 If you followed the instructions on this page, VictoriaMetrics and AlertManager will know about Robusta, but Robusta might not know about them!